The Question That Changes Everything

 The Asymmetry

 If Arminianism is wrong: The Arminian trusted themselves.
-They made their decision the decisive factor in their eternal destiny.
-They believed their faith—their choice—was what separated them from the damned.
-The consequence if this belief is mistaken: catastrophic.
+They made their decision the decisive factor in eternal destiny.
+The consequence: catastrophic.
 They were trusting in works for salvation.
-They were leaning on themselves instead of on grace.
-They have fallen away from grace and are lost.
+They have fallen away from grace.

 The Pastoral Distinction

-For those not yet touched by grace, the asymmetry argument matters urgently.
-For those already resting in God's sovereignty, the argument simply confirms what the Spirit has already made clear: the safest bet is always the one that trusts God entirely.
+For those not yet touched by grace, the asymmetry matters urgently.
+For those resting in God's sovereignty, the argument confirms what the Spirit already made clear: the safest bet trusts God entirely.

-The asymmetry argument gains its full force when you understand what it really means to claim credit for your faith.
-The Crown Jewel truth of this entire site is simple: if faith is a gift of God (Ephesians 2:8-9, Philippians 1:29), then claiming credit for it is claiming credit for a work.
+The asymmetry gains full force when you understand what claiming credit for faith means.
+The central truth of this site is simple: if faith is a gift of God (Ephesians 2:8-9, Philippians 1:29), then claiming credit for it is claiming credit for a work.
 And you cannot be justified by works.

 The person who insists "I chose God" is not making a neutral theological statement.
-They are making a claim about where their salvation ultimately rests.
-And if salvation rests on their choice, it rests on themselves.
-It rests on a work.
-And works cannot save.
+They are claiming where their salvation ultimately rests.
+If salvation rests on their choice, it rests on themselves—on a work.
+Works cannot save.

 "I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."